pyepri.spectralspatial

 Perform a

-operation using a precomputed Toeplitz kernel provided in Fourier domain.- Parameters:
+proj4dfollowed by abackproj4doperation using a precomputed Toeplitz kernel provided in Fourier domain.- Parameters:

 u (array_like (with type backend.cls)) – Four-dimensional array corresponding to the input 4D image to be projected-backprojected.